Cupolas of Capitalism

 Flat topped 20 story tower

 .
 Art Deco in style, but with traces of the International Style to come.
 Approx. 242 feet tall.
 More info offsite with an official building history and photo gallery.
-A virtual tour of the judicial wing that includes some general views of the capitol complex is available from the North Dakota Supreme Court website.
+A virtual tour of the Judicial wing that includes some general views of the capitol complex is available from the North Dakota Supreme Court website.
+Still more photos and panoramas of the capitol and its grounds are available from The Real North Dakota Project.
+Edward Crim helps round out the photographic coverage with this fine picture album.

 1989-96, general restoration of statehouse and annex.
 New atrium added to connect the buildings.
 Annex reopened in 1993 as the Senate Building / Schooley Caldwell Associates.

 North elevation of the Ohio State Capitol Building.
-Photo from June of 2003, courtesy of Pat & Debbi Furrie.
+Photo from June of 2003, courtesy of Pat and Debbi Furrie.

 Greek Revival capitol building

-features a large flat topped drum tower covering an interior dome.
+features a large and nearly flat topped drum tower covering an interior dome.
 The drum tower was originally designed to support an exterior dome and cupola, but those plans were abandoned.
-158 feet tall.
-More info offsite with official photo essays, a virtual tour, and a detailed building history.
-A few photos and a project description are also available from the architects of the recent restoration.
-A substantial building photo album is also available from Hector Berky.
-Another photo album is available from Edward Crim.
+158 feet tall from ground to top of finial that caps the tower.
+More info offsite from the official Ohio Statehouse website, including building description, history, photos, videos, and tours.
+Other resources include a detailed building history from the state legislature site; photos and a project description from the architects of the recent restoration; and a substantial building photo album from Edward Crim.

 2000-02, major dome, cupola, and statue added, replacing the old saucer shaped dome ceiling from 1934 / Frankfurt Short Bruza Architects, Engineers, and Planners.